TiC-1/fizzbuzz/README.md

 ## Case: return a number, when the number is not divisible by 3 and not divisible by 5

-Let's write some tests to check if our function returns the number when the number is not divisible by 3 and NOT divisible by 5.
+Let's write some tests to check if our function returns the number when the number is not divisible by 3 or 5.

 1. Let's write a failing test.
 Type the following into fizzbuzz.test.js: